Stories

 I had to have one.

-Kady had a nice Toyota 4-Runner, still in great shape, and I had been driving a Toyota MR-2 for thirteen years, so I began the process of getting Kady on board with the idea.
+Kady had a nice Toyota 4-Runner, still in great shape, and I had been driving a Toyota MR-2 for thirteen years, so I began getting Kady on board with the idea.
 I showed her artistic conceptions, told her all about the cars I had driven in the past, and reminded her that the Mustang was always my dream car.

 Adamson Ford told me to try Town and Country Ford in Bessemer, on the far west side of Birmingham.
 They had two GTs on the lot, one yellow and the other white.
 I didn't want either one.